mcaselli-civic/identity-swap/README.md

     yarn
     yarn start

-to start the app in the development mode.
+To start the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />